SAP-samples/teched2023-IN264/exercises/ex2/README.md

   <br>![](/exercises/ex2/images/Configure_Training_Determination_1.png) <br>
   c.
 Click on “Rules” and “Training Determination” <br>
   <br>![](/exercises/ex2/images/Configure_Training_Determination_2.png) <br>
   d.
+Click on Full Screen mode <br>
+  e.
 Check the rows and note the rules to determine the trainings based on the employee job title are already defined. <br>
   <br>![](/exercises/ex2/images/TrainingDecisionView.jpg) <br>
-  e.
+  f.
 Do not change anything and close the rule editor window.

 ### 5)	 Configure approval form inputs to the data from equipment and training decisions